tudocomp/tudocomp/docs/Documentation.md

 A full list can be found in the inheritance diagram for the [`Compressor`](@DX_COMPRESSOR@) class' API reference.

+### Magic

+For decompression, it is important to identify what compressor has been used to produce a compressed output - often called a "magic" keyword.

+It is intended by *tudocomp* that this is *not* the responsibility of a compressor to prepend this information to the output, but it is the application that has to take care of this.

 ## String Generators

 >> *TODO*: Describe interface and provide usage example.